COLA508/LAFVIN_Smart-Home/docs/source/Floor1.rst

 Step 1: Install the button module
 ---------------------------

-Parts list: Basswood board with "G"、 button module、 M3*12mm screws (2 PCS)、 M3 nuts (2 PCS).
+Parts list: Basswood board with "G"、 button module、 M3*12mm screw (2 PCS)、 M3 nut (2 PCS).

 The installation is shown in the following figure: